 Couture leads San Jose Sharks past Washington Capitals 4-2

-Logan Couture scored twice, Brent Burns recorded three assists and all anyone wanted to talk about was the new guy in the lineup.
-Jannik Hansen got an assist in his first game since joining San Jose, helping the Sharks beat the Washington Capitals 4-2 on Thursday night in a matchup of division leaders.
+SAN JOSE, Calif.-Logan Couture scored two power-play goals, and the San Jose Sharks beat the Washington Capitals 4-2 on Thursday night in a matchup of division leaders.
+Joe Thornton and Joe Pavelski also scored for the Sharks, who have won five of their last six games.

 Add your comments below